sage-code/maj/README.md

 # Maj

-Maj is a Romance constructed language, designed for quick chat using a standard keyboard.
+Maj is a Romance language constructed by Sage-Code research laboratory.

 **Attributes:**

-1. Accesible;
-2. Efficient;
-3. Deterministic;
+Maj is a logic, open source language easy to learn and comprehend.

+1. Accesible - documentation is public;
+2. Efficient - short words and simple alphabet;
+3. Deterministic - with simple phonetic rules;

 **Goals ...**